 Or, you can get really tough and tell your son that he can only wear said item X days a week.
 More, and it disappears.
-This is an excellent time to explain the importance of washing clothes to keep them looking (and smelling) fresh.
+This is a good time to explain the importance of washing clothes to keep them looking (and smelling) fresh.

 Whatever you choose, choose something.
 Continually fighting and begging a kid to hand his treasured article over so you can wash it isn't doing either of you any good.

 He's learning that if he resists strongly enough, he won't have to do something.
-Even something that's good for his health.
-And that's probably not the message you're meaning to send.
+Even something good for his health.
+And that's probably not the message you mean to send.

 If you have older kids, they can alternate doing laundry for the family.
 If you don't have older kids, you're stuck with the job.

 If you only have older kids, everyone in the house could do his or her laundry.
 What a concept!

 The problem with this solution is that you'll have more small loads.

 The benefit of this solution is that you'll be teaching your kids responsibility while ditching some of your own.
 (In a healthy way for your kids, of course.)

 Here is my very simple 14 step approach to getting clothes clean.
 Share it with your kids.

 Consider posting these instructions in your laundry area: